YunluZhu/SAMPL-analysis-v5-lab/README.md

 ## Prerequisites and tips

 1. Conda environment is recommended.
 Download miniconda here: <https://docs.conda.io/en/latest/miniconda.html>
-2. To get packages required for running the code, try loading the `docs/yzvf.yml` file.
-If it failes, just create a new environment and install packages required according to the `docs/pkgs.txt`.
+2. To get required packages, try loading the `docs/yzvf.yml` YAML file.
+If this failes, create a new environment and install packages in the `docs/pkgs.txt`.
 3. Setting up conda envs can be the most time-consuming step.
 Be patient and google a lot.
 4. Visual Studio Code is a good IDE and is compatible with Jupyter Notebook
 5. VS code Python Extension supports Interactive Window
-    - You can create cells on a Python file by typing `#%%`
+    - You can create cells on a Python file by typing `# %%`
 	- Use `Shift`+`Enter` to run a cell, the output will be shown in the interactive window

 ## Analyze .dlm files